Werejaguar: Werejaguar motif

-Were-jaguar as a rain deity
+Werejaguar as a rain deity

-Through this and subsequent research, it became apparent that not every cleft head nor every downturned mouth represented a were-jaguar.
-Some researchers have therefore refined the were-jaguar supernatural, specifically equating it with the Olmec rain deity, a proposition that artist, archaeologist, and ethnographer Miguel Covarrubias had made as early as 1946 in Mexico South.
+Through subsequent research, it became apparent that not every cleft head nor every downturned mouth represented a werejaguar.
+Some researchers have therefore refined the werejaguar supernatural, specifically equating it with the Olmec rain deity, a proposition that artist, archaeologist, and ethnographer Miguel Covarrubias had made as early as 1946 in Mexico South.

-The Olmec rain supernatural (or deity) not only displays the characteristic almond-shaped eyes, cleft head, and downturned mouth—that is, the were-jaguar motif—but has several other defining attributes, including a headband and a headdress, the latter usually cleft.
+The Olmec rain supernatural (or deity) not only displays the characteristic almond-shaped eyes, cleft head, and downturned mouth—that is, the werejaguar motif—but has several other defining attributes, including a headband and a headdress, the latter usually cleft.
 The headband is often divided horizontally and decorated with regularly spaced ornaments.
 In addition to, or often as an extension of, the headdress, the supernatural also sports earbars (often pleated) running down the sides of its face, and a "crossed-bars" icon on the chest and/or navel.

-Beyond the term "were-jaguar"
+Beyond the term "werejaguar"

-Some academics have even attempted to move away from the term "were-jaguar".
-For example, in his 1996 monograph, rather than "were-jaguar", Anatole Pohorilenko uses the term "composite anthropomorph", and in their 1993 book, Miller and Taube state that:
+Some academics have even attempted to move away from the term "werejaguar".
+For example, in his 1996 monograph, rather than "werejaguar", Anatole Pohorilenko uses the term "composite anthropomorph".
+In their 1993 book, Miller and Taube state that:

 Depictions

-Although they are "strangely absent" from ceramics, three-dimensional representations of the Olmec were-jaguar supernatural appear in a wide variety of stonework, from small greenstone figurines (see this 9 cm figurine) to basalt statues (such as San Lorenzo Monument 52) to larger monuments (see lead photo).
+Although they are "strangely absent" from ceramics, three-dimensional representations of the Olmec werejaguar supernatural appear in a wide variety of stonework, from small greenstone figurines (see this 9 cm figurine) to basalt statues (such as San Lorenzo Monument 52) to larger monuments (see lead photo).

-Inert were-jaguar babies are often shown held by stoic adults, as if the infant were being presented.
+Inert werejaguar babies are often shown held by stoic adults, as if the infant were being presented.
 This scene is depicted in a wide range of materials, from small portable carvings (see photo below) to nearly life-size greenstone statuettes, to multi-tonne altars (see photo of Altar 5 front here), although it is not known with any clarity what this act represents.

-Two-dimensional representations of the were-jaguar were incised onto greenstone celts, painted on pottery, and even carved onto four multi-tonne monoliths at Teopantecuanitlan (see drawing).
-Lively were-jaguar babies are depicted in bas-relief on the sides of La Venta Altar 5 (see photo below).
+Two-dimensional representations of the werejaguar were incised onto greenstone celts, painted on pottery, and even carved onto four multi-tonne monoliths at Teopantecuanitlan (see drawing).
+Lively werejaguar babies are depicted in bas-relief on the sides of La Venta Altar 5 (see photo below).

-According to archaeologist Peter Furst, were-jaguar figurines were likely used as household gods for many people and as spirit helpers or familiars for priests or shamans, aiding in transformative acts and other rituals.
+According to archaeologist Peter Furst, werejaguar figurines were likely used as household gods for many people and as spirit helpers or familiars for priests or shamans, aiding in transformative acts and other rituals.

 Origins

 As the major predator of Mesoamerica, the jaguar was revered by pre-Columbian societies, and adoption of jaguar motifs by the ruling elite was used to reinforce or validate leadership.
-However, this does not explain the were-jaguar motif in and of itself, and the possible origins of the motif have engaged scholars for over a half century.
+However, this does not explain the werejaguar motif in and of itself, and the possible origins of the motif have engaged scholars for over a half century.

 The Stirling hypothesis

-Matthew Stirling, who made many of the initial Olmec discoveries in the mid-20th century, proposed that the were-jaguar motif was derived from the story of copulation between a male jaguar and a female human, largely based on:
+Matthew Stirling, who made many of the initial Olmec discoveries in the mid-20th century, proposed that the werejaguar motif was derived from the story of copulation between a male jaguar and a female human, largely based on: